 '''

-$ ./t.oolbox.sh
+$ ./toolbox.sh

 usage: toolbox <command> [<args>]

 The most commonly used toolbox commands are:

-delete-snapshots Deletes snapshots, either before a given timestamp or by
+delete-snapshots Deletes snapshots, either before a given timestamp or by...

-⇔name.
+⇒name.

+Export data from every repository.

 dump

-Export data from every repository.
+export

 Export data for a specified path.

-export
+help

 Display help information

-help
+import

 Import data from a named export.

-import

 init-project Initiates an Enonic XP application project.

-Install-app Install an application from URL or file
+install-app Install an application from URL or file

 list-snapshots Returns a list of existing snapshots with name and status.

 load

 Import data from a dump.

-Reindex content in search indices for the given repository

 reindex

+Reindex content in search indices for the given repository,

-→and branches.
+\rightarrowand branches.

+reprocess

 Reprocesses content in the repository.

-reprocess

 Restores a snapshot of a previous state of the repository.

+restore

+set-read-only Toggle read-only mode for server or single repository

-set-replicas Set the number of replicas in the cluster.
+Set the number of replicas in the cluster.

+set-replicas

+snapshot

 Stores a snapshot of the current state of the repository.

-snapshot
+Upgrade a dump to the current version.
+The upgraded files,

 upgrade

-Upgrade a dump to the current version.
-The upgraded files

 →will be written to <dumpFolderName>upgraded<version>

+Removes unused blobs and binaries from blobstore

+vacuum

+'''

+'''

 See 'toolbox help <command>' for more information on a specific command.

 '''